AhmedSayedMansour/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects

-This Repositort is for my Machine Learning practising projects
+This Repository is for my Machine Learning practising projects in Octave/Matlab and Python